Framing Your Growth: The Path Towards Instinctive Mastery

 When you start learning something, you are unaware of your inability to do it well.
 You lack awareness of how far you have to go and of what your strength and weaknesses are.
 You are a babe in the woods, innocent of your potential and talent.
+Naive.
 You lack any objective gauge of your abilities or progress.
 This is where we all start.

 2. Conscious incompetence

-As you learn, you gain in knowledge, competency, experience and self-control.
+As you learn, you gain in self-awareness, knowledge, competency, experience and self-control.
 Your short comings begin to dawn on you as your abilities begin to awaken.
 Your path becomes clearer as your grasp of your capacities and deficiencies comes into better focus.

-You begin to accurately see what you do well and where you need work, where you falter and how you might improve.
+You begin to more accurately see what you do well and where you need work, where you falter and how you might improve.
 Hopefully you experience enough momentum and positive feedback to push past this…

 3. Conscious competence